-While in Europe filming several movies, I was able to compete in both Group 2 (sedan) and Formula 3 (open wheel) cars (under pseudonyms, because of the restrictions set forth in my contract with the production companies I was shooting for) with some degree of success, and even offered a factory sponsored privateer ride in F2 for the following season but turned it down.
+While in Europe filming several movies, I was able to compete in both Group 2 (sedan) and Formula 3 (open wheel) cars (under pseudonyms, because of the restrictions set forth in my contract with the production companies I was shooting for) with some degree of success, and offered a factory sponsored privateer bump to a F2 car for the following season but turned it down.

 I just didn't want to devote 100% of my time and energies to full time F2 racing, which is the degree of commitment it takes to become successful at that level of competition.
 Winning in F2 cars was the gateway to a F1 ride.

-returning to the U.S., I had my air-shipped Autodelta GTA/P
+returning to the U.S., I had my Autodelta

 trials/slaloms, but eventually gravitated to

-on the Husqvarna 250cc Grand Prix MotoX racer.
+GP MotoX competitions on a Husqvarna 250cc Grand Prix racer.

 My involvement with Alfa Romeo was not only competition related, I was also the president (and board member) of both the So Cal (AROSC) and National (AROC) Alfa Romeo Owner's Clubs, helping guide both organizations through some of their most member successful and largest club activity years.